 A few ways to prevent or at least reduce this is to have some form of ventilation, use an anti-fog product, or use a vented instead of a traditional heater.

 Many people have good results applying shaving cream onto the windows and then removing it with paper towels.
 It’s an effective, inexpensive option.

 Trying to minimize the amount of moisture you take in with you is also a good idea.
 For example, if you’ve walked through snow, water or ice try to knock as much off as possible before entering.

 There isn’t a fixed height to follow.
 It depends on personal preference, your height, how tall your chair is, and so on.

-One thing to keep in mind is that if the blind windows will be used by several people of varying height, you want a good balance to accommodate everyone.
+One thing to keep in mind is that if the blind windows will be used by several people of varying heights, you want a good balance to accommodate everyone.
 Anywhere between 40-42” may be best in that case.